Cottage Cheese Pizza Bowl

 Why is my cottage cheese pizza bowl watery?

 I've narrowed it down to three things.
-First, use full-fat cottage cheese (4% milkfat), not the runny low-fat kind.
+First, use full-fat (4% milkfat), not the runny low-fat kind.
 Second, blend it smooth so the whey incorporates instead of separating.
 Third, use the air fryer or oven instead of the microwave.
 I tested all three methods and the microwave leaves the most liquid at the bottom.
 If you're still getting pooling, cut back on high-moisture toppings like fresh tomatoes or thawed frozen spinach.

 Can I use low-fat or fat-free cottage cheese?